School Info, Enrollment & Policies

 Completing the Application for Graduation is the only way to initiate the graduation process.
 A degree cannot be conferred unless the student has submitted the Application for Graduation.
 The graduation application is considered active for one academic year following its submission.
 If graduation requirements are not completed during this time period, the student’s application will expire and they will be required to submit a new graduation application.

 Applications submitted after the December 1 deadline may delay processing of the student’s academic record and diploma.
-It may also have implications on a student’s ability to participate in the Berklee College of Music Commencement Ceremony.
+It may also have implications on a student’s ability to participate in the Berklee College of Music Undergraduate Commencement Ceremony.

 Participating in the Berklee College of Music Commencement Ceremony

-If a student intends to become eligible to participate in the commencement ceremony either by completing additional external credits or by applying for prior credit, they must submit their official transcript and/or prior learning credit portfolio by the winter term.
+If a student intends to become eligible to participate in the commencement ceremony either by completing additional external credits or by applying for prior credit, they must submit their official transcript and/or prior learning credit portfolio by the winter semester.

 It is essential that students planning to walk in the ceremony submit the Application for Graduation by the December 1 deadline.
 Should a student submit their application late, they will need to wait until the following year to walk.